 When it comes to batteries, not all are created equally.

-Lithium-Ion batteries have a higher energy density, and are cheaper to manufacture, but can have issues with ageing.
+Lithium-Ion batteries have a higher energy density and are cheaper to manufacture, but can have issues with aging.

-Lithium-Polymer do not suffer from ageing to the same extent so are a better choice.
-However, due to their higher manufacturing costs they may not suit all budgets.
+Lithium-Polymer do not suffer from aging to the same extent so are a better choice.
+However, due to their higher manufacturing costs, they may not suit all budgets.